How to Introduce an Older Child to a New Sibling - Baby Chick

 Your older child will be eager to help with the new baby.
 It might be challenging, but you need to let her.
 This will help her feel more included.
 If she is jealous and feels left out, she may begin to act out more.
 It is your job to help her transition.
 She will be feeling some pretty big feelings, so make sure to enlist her help in getting diapers, grabbing the pacifier, or picking out the baby’s clothes.

-9. Make Sure to Get Special Time With Your Oldest
+9. Spend One-on-One Time With Your Oldest

 A new baby is time-consuming, but you must ensure your older one feels loved.
 Spend time with your oldest to remind her that she is still your baby and still has your love.
 If she begins to act out, she is missing you and dealing with some hard feelings of jealousy.
 By making sure to take the time to make her feel special, everyone will benefit, and the transition will be a little bit easier.